 Learning Goals Objectives Assessment (YES with details or NO) 1.
 Our graduates will be effective communicators.
 1.1.
 Our students will produce quality business and research-oriented documents.
 Yes.
 This is a good start point for Business Intelligence.
 1.2.
 Students are able to professionally present their ideas and also logically explain and defend their argument.
 YES.
 Telling story from data, with data.
-2. Our graduates will be skilled in team work and leadership.
-2.1.
+2. Our graduates will be skilled in team work and 2.1.
 Students will be able to lead and participate in group for projects, discussion, and presentation.
 YES.
-Start Python and master basic data analysis for storytelling.
+Start Python and master basic data analysis for storytelling. leadership.
 2.2.
 Students will be able to apply leadership theories and related skills.
 YES.
-To understand your audience and to be good storyteller.
+To understand your audience and to be a good storyteller.
 3. Our graduates will be trained in ethics.
 3.1.
 In a case setting, students will use appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
-NO. 3.2.
-Our students will practice ethics in the duration of the program.
-YES.
+3.2.
+Our students will practice ethics in the duration of YES.
+Discover the patterns behind the data and reveal possible lies.
+YES. the program.
 How to access data efficiently and ethically.
 4. Our graduates will have a global perspective.
 4.1.
 Students will have an international exposure.
 YES.
 Publish final data journalism work to media platforms.
-5. Our graduates will be skilled in problem-solving and critical thinking.
-5.1.
+5. Our graduates will be skilled in problem-solving 5.1.
 Our students will have a good understanding of fundamental theories in their fields.
 YES.
-Data visualization, descriptive statistics, social network analysis.
+Data visualization, descriptive statistics, social network analysis. and critical thinking.
 5.2.
 Our students will be prepared to face problems in various business settings and find solutions.
 NO. 5.3.
 Our students will demonstrate competency in critical thinking.
 YES.
-3Cs in class: Curious, Critical, Creative.
+4Cs in class: Curious, Critical, Creative, Caring.